MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 To handle a non-extended event, you must implement your listener's ``handleEvent(int type, int data)`` method.
 You can process the data received by the Event Queue on this method.

-First, you have to register your listener as explained :ref:`Event listener <event_listener>` in section.
+First, you have to register your listener as explained :ref:`Event Queue listener <event_queue_listener>` in section.

 For example:

 .. code-block:: java

-   public class MyListener implements EventListener{
+   public class MyListener implements EventQueueListener{
       @Override
       public void handleEvent(int type, int data) {
          System.out.println("My data is equal to: " + data);